siciarek/symfony-common-bundle/README.md

 # symfony-common-bundle
-Commonly used features, ordered and collected in single bundle.
+Commonly used features, ordered and collected in a single bundle.